Bristol Palin: Relationships and children

-In 2008, two months after her 18th birthday, Palin gave birth to her and Johnston's son.
+In December 2008, two months after her 18th birthday, Palin gave birth to a son, Tripp.
+The child's father was Palin's high school boyfriend, Levi Johnston.
 In response to the suggestion that it would have been more prudent to abort her pregnancy and that she only carried it to term because of her mother's views on the issue she responded: 'It doesn't matter what my mom's views are on it.
 It was my decision.'

 Palin and Johnston ended their engagement in March 2009.
 In November 2009, a custody and child support case was filed in a local Alaska court.
 Palin asked the court to use pseudonyms for herself and Johnston to keep the normally public proceedings private, arguing that the media attention would not be good for the child.
-Johnston argued for open proceedings, as the power of the Palin family was relevant to the case, which he claimed he wanted to be decided on the merits, and that he did "not feel protected against Sarah Palin in a closed proceeding."
+Johnston argued for open proceedings, as the power of the Palin family was relevant to the case, which he claimed he wanted to be decided on the merits, and that he did "not feel protected against Sarah Palin in a closed proceeding".

 On December 27, 2009, the judge ruled in favor of Johnston, and it was publicly announced that the pair had been battling for legal custody.
 Palin tried to win full custody rights and child support consistent with Johnston's income, made statements that Johnston had "exercised sporadic visitation rights", and tried to present him as a bad father by speculating without offering evidence that he "wants the rights for his own self-promotion".
 Johnston sought shared custody and lower child support payments.

 In February 2010, a judge ruled that Johnston had to pay back child support, with a hearing set to determine the amount of ongoing support payments.